Home Page

 BFIN 681 - Financial Management.
 2 Credits.

 Offered autumn.
-Prereq., admission to the M.B.A. or admission to the M-Acct. programs.
+Restricted to students in the M.B.A.
+M-Acct. programs.
 Advanced theory and analysis in corporate financial management.
 Level: Graduate

 BFIN 694 - Seminar.
 1-15 Credits.